Brachygastra: Taxonomy

 Upon its introduction by Perty in 1833, the name Brachygastra was confused with the genus Brachygaster within the family Evaniidae.
 It was later changed to Nectarina, only to be confused with the genus of birds Nectarinia.
 Misspellings in publications further compounded the confusion.

 Phylogeny

 In 1991 Carpenter placed Brachygastra in a sister group of Chartergus based on morphological data.
 In 1993 Wenzel revised this and placed Brachygastra in a sister genus of Protonectarina + Polybia based on nest architecture.
 Then, in 1994 Carpenter and Wenzel worked together, taking into account a combination of characteristics including adult morphology, nest architecture and larval morphology, and Brachygastra, again, was sister of Chartergus.
 In 2004 whilst investigating the phylogeny of Epiponini, Noll et al. used discretised morphometric measurements of caste differentiation to reinforced the relationship between Brachygastra and Chartergus.
-Since then both Arevalo et al. (2004) and Pickett and Carpenter (2010) have placed Barchygastra as a sister genus of Protonectarina after analysing molecular, morphological and behavioural data, however, both groups did not include Chartergus.
+Since then both Arevalo et al. (2004) and Pickett and Carpenter (2010) have placed Brachygastra as a sister genus of Protonectarina after analysing molecular, morphological and behavioural data, however, both groups did not include Chartergus.